maxkapur/maxkapur.github.io/_posts/2022-06-25-migrating-to-jekyll.markdown

 After reflecting on my unsustainable dependency on Google services, I have decided to bite the bullet and migrate my blog from Blogger to the open-source [Jekyll](https://github.com/jekyll/jekyll), with hosting provided by GitHub.
-Click the title to read the full version of this post, in which I explain some of the technical reasons for making this change.
+In the full version of this post, I explain some of the technical reasons for making this change.

 <!--more-->